 If you're having trouble falling asleep at night, it might be because your mind is racing and filled with thoughts about the day's events or what you need to do tomorrow.
 These thoughts can make it difficult to relax and fall asleep.
-Here are a few ways you can calm your mind before bed, so you can get a good night's sleep.
+Here are 11 ways on how to calm your thoughts before bed so you can get a good night's sleep.

 Most people need between 7 and 8 hours of sleep each night.
 However, some people may need more or less sleep depending on their age, lifestyle, and overall health.
 Getting enough sleep is important for your physical and mental health because it can improve your mood, boost your immune system, and protect your heart health.

 What can help you calm your thoughts before bed?

 If you're trying to calm your thoughts before bed, one of the worst things you can do is keep your mind active by looking at a screen

 .
 Whether it's your phone, tablet, or laptop, the blue light emitted by screens can interfere with your body's natural sleep rhythms.
 So instead of scrolling through social media or watching TV before bed, try reading a book or listening to calming music.
 You'll be more likely to fall asleep quickly and wake up feeling rested.

 If you find yourself lying in bed wide awake, don't just stay there staring at the ceiling.
 Getting up and moving around for a few minutes can help ease your mind and make it easier to fall back asleep.
 Try taking a short walk around the block, doing some gentle stretches, or even just getting up to use the restroom.

 3) Soothing Scents